 The most common challenge people have when cleaning canvas prints is knowing how to clean the canvas safely and effectively.

-In this article, we will teach you the best ways to clean your canvas prints so that they stay looking beautiful for years to come.
+This article will teach you the best ways to clean your canvas prints so they stay beautiful for years to come.

 1. How to clean a canvas print with a vacuum cleaner

 There will be times when you notice dust built up on your print.
-If the dust has been on the print for a while, simply vacuuming it off can be an effective way to remove dust accumulation.
+If the dust has been on the print for a while, simply vacuuming it off can effectively remove dust accumulation.

 - Turn on the vacuum cleaner, bring the tube next to the canvas, and use circular motions to suck up any loose dirt or dust.